- Oops!Something went wrong.Please try again later.

 Independent Bank Corp.
 In Focus

 Headquartered in Hanover, Independent Bank Corp.
-(INDB) is a Finance stock that has seen a price change of 7.83% so far this year.
-The holding company for Rockland Trust is currently shelling out a dividend of $0.48 per share, with a dividend yield of 2.44%.
-This compares to the Banks - Northeast industry's yield of 1.94% and the S&P 500's yield of 1.3%.
+(INDB) is a Finance stock that has seen a price change of 9.45% so far this year.
+The holding company for Rockland Trust is paying out a dividend of $0.48 per share at the moment, with a dividend yield of 2.4% compared to the Banks - Northeast industry's yield of 1.94% and the S&P 500's yield of 1.29%.

 Looking at dividend growth, the company's current annualized dividend of $1.92 is up 4.3% from last year.
-Over the last 5 years, Independent Bank Corp. has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.55%.
+Independent Bank Corp. has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12.55%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Independent Bank Corp.'s current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.
+Independent Bank Corp.'s current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for INDB for this fiscal year.
-The Zacks Consensus Estimate for 2021 is $4.36 per share, with earnings expected to increase 19.13% from the year ago period.
+The Zacks Consensus Estimate for 2021 is $4.36 per share, which represents a year-over-year growth rate of 19.13%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, INDB is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report